wsekul/browncoherence/doc/readme.rst

 *include/common.h* : change the definition of *DATA_PATH* so that it points to the *data* directory.
 (No trailing slash!)

+Some of the largest model files are compressed, and you will need to uncompress them before using them.
+The compressed files are *data/ldaFiles.tar.bz2*, which is necessary for the Topical Entity Grid, and *models/ww-wsj.dump.bz2*, the WSJ-trained IBM model.

 Edit the Makefile to point to your local copy of the GSL and Wordnet.
 If you don't have Wordnet, you can turn it off in the Makefile (the only thing we use is the stemmer, so it's not